workshops / residencies

 gfzk-1000x651

-Conceived by Katalin Erdödi (Robert Bosch Fellow), Julia Kurz and Radmila Joksimovic
+Program conceived by Katalin Erdödi (Robert Bosch Fellow), Julia Kurz and Radmila Joksimovic.

 The initiative «Politics of the small act» invites 34 international actors (activists, artists, curators) from 13 countries to Leipzig for a two-days workshop at the intersection of artistic and socio-political discourses.With presentations, discussions, working groups and dinner debates, the event focuses on ‘small acts’ – micro-strategies of self-empowerment and self-organisation – as potential tools to induce social and/or political change.
 It explores different forms of intervention in the social fabric and maps artistic and civic strategies in the context of small acts.